This stained glass mirror is

 that just about every stained glass artisan gets around to sooner or

 later.
-I made lots of mirrors many years ago when I used to do what
+I made lots of mirrors many years ago when, as a hobbyist, I

 designed.
 Even after I started creating my own designs, I still made

 lots of mirrors.
-Back then (and I mean more than 20 years ago!), I used
+Back then - and I mean more than 30 years ago

-to make production pieces...
-I would design fairly small window-like
+- I used to make "production" pieces.
+That is, I would design fairly

-pieces, including mirrors, then produce them over and over again in
+window-like artworks, including mirrors, and then produce them over and

-slightly different color schemes.
-I would show them in gift stores and
+over again in slightly different color schemes.
+I would sell them in

 the tabletop put-on-your-makeup type, and the hang-on-the-wall type.